 for an endowed chair, held the position of an endowed chair for at least five (5) consecutive years.1

-Any other person who has rendered distinguished service to the University over a long period of time may, at the discretion of the President, be awarded emerita/emeritus status.
+Any other person as enumerated above who has rendered distinguished service to the University over a long period of time may, at the discretion of the President, with approval of the appropriate department, be awarded emerit status.

 PROCEDURES

-Unless the person requests otherwise, Faculty Affairs shall notify the appropriate vice president or dean upon receiving notification of the pending permanent retirement of a faculty member or academic administrator who is eligible for emerita/emeritus status.
-The dean or vice president shall request consideration of emerita/emeritus status for the individual.
+Unless the person requests otherwise, Faculty Affairs shall notify the appropriate vice president or dean upon receiving notification of the pending permanent retirement of a faculty member or academic administrator who is eligible for emerit status.
+The dean or vice president shall request consideration of emerit status for the individual.

 1 The minimum number of service years stipulated in section I.1 must still be met by department chairs and endowed chairs.

-For faculty, each nomination for emerita/emeritus status with a faculty title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the full time tenured Professors or equivalent of the department or unit accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs
+For faculty, each nomination for emerit status with a faculty title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the full time tenured Professors or equivalent of the department or unit accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs

-For department chairs, each nomination for emerita/emeritus status with a department chair title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the full time tenured Professors of the department accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs
+For department chairs, each nomination for emerit status with a department chair title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the full time tenured Professors of the department accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs

-For endowed chairs, each nomination for emerita/emeritus status with a endowed chair title shall be accompanied a succinct statement to the President providing by evidence of meritorious service in the form of a recommendation from the tenured full-time Professors or equivalent of the department or unit accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs
+For endowed chairs, each nomination for emerit status with a endowed chair title shall be accompanied a succinct statement to the President providing by evidence of meritorious service in the form of a recommendation from the tenured full-time Professors or equivalent of the department or unit accompanied by the approval of the dean and the Provost and Vice President for Academic Affairs

-For academic administrators (as defined in section I.2.d above), each nomination for emerita/emeritus status with an administrative title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the appropriate dean or area director; and appropriate vice president.
+For academic administrators (as defined in section I.2.d above), each nomination for emerit status with an administrative title shall be accompanied by a succinct statement to the President providing evidence of meritorious service in the form of a recommendation from the appropriate dean or area director; and appropriate vice president.

 For vice presidents, the President will make the determination.

-For the President, the title of President Emeritus is bestowed by the CSU Board of Trustees.
+For the President, the title of President Emerit is bestowed by the CSU Board of Trustees.

-More than one emerita/emeritus title may be bestowed upon an individual.
+More than one emerit title may be bestowed upon an individual.

-Emerita/emeritus status may be bestowed posthumously.
+Emerit status may be bestowed posthumously.

-The awarding of emerita/emeritus status is made once yearly, at commencement.
+The awarding of emerit status is made once yearly, at commencement.
 The President will notify the individual in writing of the conferral of the title(s) to be awarded.

 TITLES

-For instructional faculty, the title shall be “Professor Emerita/Emeritus of (academic discipline)”
+For instructional faculty, the title shall be “Professor Emerit of (academic discipline)”

-For librarians, the title shall normally be “Librarian Emerita/Emeritus.”
+For librarians, the title shall normally be “Librarian Emerit.”

-For student services professionals (SSP-AR only), the appropriate working title will be used, such as “Counselor Emerita/Emeritus.”
+For student services professionals (SSP-AR only), the appropriate working title will be used, such as “Counselor Emerit.”

-For department chairs, the title shall be “Chair Emerita/Emeritus of [name of the department].”
+For department chairs, the title shall be “Chair Emerit of [name of the department].”

-For endowed chairs, the title of the endowed chair shall be used: “[name of the endowed chair] Emerita/Emeritus.”
+For endowed chairs, the title of the endowed chair shall be used: “[name of the endowed chair] Emerit.”

-For academic administrators, the appropriate working title will be used, such as “Provost and Vice President for Academic Affairs Emerita/Emeritus.”
+For academic administrators, the appropriate working title will be used, such as “Provost and Vice President for Academic Affairs Emerit.”

 In the case of individuals who have held several different academic appointments over the course of their careers, the President will consult with the nominee, and bestow the individual’s preferred title.